-Robert (Bob) Abraham, Ph.D. is Senior Vice President and Chief Scientific Officer of Pfizer’s Oncology Research Unit.
-This group is at the forefront of breaking new ground to develop impactful, life-saving cancer therapies and spearheading the company’s Precision Medicine approach to R&D.
+Robert (Bob) is Senior Vice President and Group Head, Oncology – Rinat R&D. This group is at the forefront of breaking new ground to develop impactful, life-saving cancer therapies and spearheading the company’s Precision Medicine approach to R&D.

-Prior to this role, Dr. Abraham served as the Vice President of Oncology Research at Wyeth and Co-Chair of the Wyeth Oncology Therapeutic Area Strategic Committee.
+Prior to this new role, Dr. Abraham served as Senior Vice President and Chief Scientific Officer of the Oncology Research Unit.
+Before joining Pfizer, Dr. Abraham was the Vice President of Oncology Research at Wyeth and Co-Chair of the Wyeth Oncology Therapeutic Area Strategic Committee.
 While at Wyeth, he also served as a member of the Discovery Review Board and the Discovery Executive Committee, and was the Director of the Wyeth Discovery Postdoctoral Training Program.

 Dr. Abraham has received several awards for both his teaching and research contributions, including the Legacy Laureate Award, as an outstanding alumnus of the University of Pittsburgh.